-By the way, Vic has one of the most beautiful medieval markets in Spain, and it is celebrated during the Puente de la Constitución in December.
-If you are in Barcelona on that weekend, don't think twice before visiting the town.
+By the way, Vic has one of the most beautiful medieval markets in Spain, and it is celebrated during the Constitution Bridge in December.
+If you are in Barcelona on that weekend, do not think twice before visiting the town.

-If you like the plan, take a look at the post Excursions to Costa Brava from Barcelona where you will find more ideas to spend a great day in nature and escape from the city for a while to disconnect.
+If you like the plan, check out also the post Excursions to Costa Brava from Barcelona where you will find more ideas to spend a great day in nature and escape from the city for a while to disconnect.

-10. Take a tour of Barcelona by tourist bus
+10. Take a tour around Barcelona by tourist bus

 Touring Barcelona on a Hop On Hop Off bus is the most comfortable way to enjoy the city without getting too tired.
-In addition, it is possible to combine the bus tour with a self-guided tour which makes this experience one of the most interesting if you plan your tours and do not like the typical mass tours for tourists.
+In addition, it is possible to combine the bus tour with a self-guided tour, which makes this experience one of the most interesting if you plan your tours and do not like the typical crowded tours for tourists.

 A trick that few people know: you can use the tourist bus as a method of transportation during your trip to Barcelona, so you can get even more out of your ticket.

-11. Discover the Catalan artists in the museums of Barcelona
+11. Discover Catalan artists in the museums of Barcelona

-Depending on what you particularly like, you can explore in detail the artistic work of some of the most prominent Catalan painters or if you are passionate about the art of Picasso discover his youthful paintings, something not very common in most major museum collections.
+Depending on what you especially like, you can explore in detail the artistic work of some of the most prominent Catalan painters or if you are passionate about the art of Picasso discover his youth paintings, something not very common in most major museum collections.

 12. Plaza Cataluña, the neuralgic point of Barcelona

-You will pass through this central square of Barcelona during your tours, as it is the junction point between the historic center and the most modern part of the city.
+You will pass through this central square of Barcelona during your tours, as it is the point of union between the historic center and the most modern part of the city.
 From it, main streets such as Paseo de Gracia or La Rambla depart.

-Once you visit Plaza Cataluña it will be very easy to orient yourself in Barcelona, and around the square you can find several points of interest such as the Liceu Theater, the Boqueria Market, the Palace of Catalan Music, and several shopping centers.
+Once you visit Plaza Cataluña it will be very easy to find your way around Barcelona, and around the square you can find several points of interest such as the Liceu Theater, the Boqueria Market, the Palace of Catalan Music, and several shopping malls.

-13. Take a Gaudi tour and don't miss any of his works
+13. Take a Gaudi tour and do not miss any of his works

-If you want to discover all of Gaudi's main buildings and constructions in one tour, I recommend this tour of Gaudi's works to visit the Sagrada Familia, La Pedrera and Casa Batllo in the company of an expert guide.
-If you are going to be in Barcelona for a short time or just want to enjoy the Gaudi experience in one cohesive tour, this is the tour for you.
+If you want to discover all of Gaudí's main buildings and constructions in a single tour, I recommend taking a Gaudí works tour to visit the Sagrada Familia, La Pedrera and Casa Batlló in the company of an expert guide.
+If you are going to be in Barcelona for a short time or just want to enjoy the Gaudí experience in one cohesive tour, this is the tour for you.

-Of course, there are many more buildings and works of Gaudí in Barcelona that are not part of the typical tourist tours.
+Of course, there are many more Gaudí buildings and works in Barcelona that are not part of the typical tourist tours.
 I recommend visiting the Güell Pavilions, Casa Vicens, and Casa Calvet on your own.

-14. Cycle around Barcelona with a guided bike tour
+14. Tour Barcelona by bike with a guided tour

-Cycling through the streets of Barcelona is a real pleasure thanks to its flat streets and orderly urban organization.
-Therefore, on a bike tour of Barcelona you can see almost the entire city in just a few hours, and it is an alternative experience to the typical crowded tours.
+Cycling through the streets of Barcelona is a real pleasure thanks to its flat streets and its orderly urban organization.
+Undoubtedly, one of the best ways to move around Barcelona.
+Therefore, on a bike tour you can see almost the entire city in just a few hours, and it is an alternative experience to the typical mass tours.

 16. Explore Barcelona's Gothic Quarter

-In the historic center of the city, the Gothic Quarter is home to the impressive Cathedral of Barcelona, the Plaza Sant Jaume, the Jewish quarter and some major museums.
-It is one of the most beautiful areas of the city, so I recommend you to take a walk around and get lost in its narrow streets or take one of the guided tours of Barcelona.
+In the heart of the historic center of the city, the Gothic Quarter is home to the impressive Barcelona Cathedral, Plaza Sant Jaume, the Jewish quarter and some major museums.
+It is one of the most beautiful areas of the city, so I recommend you to take a walk around and get lost in its narrow streets or take one of the guided tours of the Gothic Quarter of Barcelona.

 The antique market in front of the Cathedral takes place every Thursday from 10:00 am, where you can find a much more genuine souvenir than in any store.